Anonymous-paper-repo/UI-prototype/README.md

 2. Click the ‘import project’ button in the IDE and select the unzipped folder.
 3. Add the jar file in the dependency directory to the classpath.

-Run the main method in /src/swing/FameGUI.java.
-If the program runs normally and the GUI is started, the configuration is successful.

 ## Data

 The ontologies for the evaluation is available in Data.zip.